Looking to buy an exercise bike to workout at home?

-Magnetic resistance is usually found on more expensive exercise bikes such as the Schwinn IC4, Marcy and Desk Cycle and are often quieter than other types.
+- Magnetic resistance is usually found on more expensive exercise bikes such as the Schwinn IC4, Marcy and Desk Cycle and are often quieter than other types.
 It is the best type of resistance to have as it is infinitely variable and has a much longer wear time than brake.

 - Fan resistance use a large fan housed where the flywheel is in other types of bike.
 They are noisy but simple to maintain.
 They can also provide a cooling breeze while you’re training!

-Brake resistance, sometimes also referred to as direct contact, uses a flywheel and a brake to provide resistance such as in the Bladez Echelon.
+- Brake resistance, sometimes also referred to as direct contact, uses a flywheel and a brake to provide resistance such as in the Bladez Echelon.
 The brake pressure can be varied to offer different levels of workout.
 Resistance can be very adjustable but the moving parts are quite susceptible to wear and tear.